When it comes to remarriage, many couples have children from a previous marriage or relationship, and they may not adjust well to (re-) married life.

 - Depending on their age, put time aside to talk and spend time doing things that enrich your relationship.
 For example, you could go ice skating, watch a movie, or they could help doing the garden.

 - Boundaries are important.
 They need to know your expectations of them when it comes to living with you.
 For example, what time do you expect them home, and are mobile phones banned from the table at meal times?

-Article by Carole Spiers, Love and Relationship Expert
+Guest post by Carole Spiers, Love and Relationship Expert